OSINT

 Monitor

 Nothing to worry about right now, but worth keeping an eye on.
 The kind of thing that might develop into something bigger — or might fizzle out entirely.
-Background noise for most people, but valuable context if you're tracking a region closely.

 Event Categories